nolwazihlophe/nolwazihlophe.github.io/README.md

 ## Legislative Knowledge

-#### 1. The Republic of South Africa:
+#### The Republic of South Africa:
-   a.
-Financial Sector Regulation Act No. 9 of 2017
+1. Financial Sector Regulation Act No. 9 of 2017
-   b.
-Financial Intelligence Act No. 38 of 2001, Financial Intelligence Centre Amendment Act, 2017
+2. Financial Intelligence Act No. 38 of 2001, Financial Intelligence Centre Amendment Act, 2017
-   c.
-National Payment System Act No. 78 of 1998
+3. National Payment System Act No. 78 of 1998
-      i.
-SARB Directive No. 1 of 2022 Conduct within the National Payment System in Respect of the Financial Action Task Force Recommendations for Electronic Funds Transfers ii.
-SARB Directive No. 1 of 2007 Directive for conduct within the National Payment System: In respect of Payments to Third Persons iii.
-SARB Directive No. 2 of 2007 Conduct within the National Payment System in Respect of System Operators
+ - SARB Directive No. 1 of 2022 Conduct within the National Payment System in Respect of the Financial Action Task Force Recommendations for Electronic Funds Transfers
+ - SARB Directive No. 1 of 2007 Directive for conduct within the National Payment System: In respect of Payments to Third Persons
+ - SARB Directive No. 2 of 2007 Conduct within the National Payment System in Respect of System Operators
-   d.
-Protection of Personal Information Act No. 4 of 2013
+4. Protection of Personal Information Act No. 4 of 2013
-   e.
-Promotion of Access to Information Act No. 2 of 2000
+5. Promotion of Access to Information Act No. 2 of 2000
-   f.
-Cybercrimes Act No. 19 of 2020
+6. Cybercrimes Act No. 19 of 2020
-   g.
-Consumer Protection Act No. 68 of 2008
+7. Consumer Protection Act No. 68 of 2008
-   h.
-SARB Framework for Monitoring Financial Stability, 2018
+8. SARB Framework for Monitoring Financial Stability, 2018

-#### 2. The Kingdom of Eswatini:
+#### The Kingdom of Eswatini:
- a.
-The Financial Institutions Act No. 6 of 2005
+1.The Financial Institutions Act No. 6 of 2005
- b.
-The Money Laundering and Financing Terrorism (Prevention) Act, 2011
+2. The Money Laundering and Financing Terrorism (Prevention) Act, 2011
-  i.
-Guidelines for the Submission of an Application for Authorisation to Conduct the Business of an Authorised Dealer in Foreign Exchange with Limited Authority (“ADLA”), 2008
+ - Guidelines for the Submission of an Application for Authorisation to Conduct the Business of an Authorised Dealer in Foreign Exchange with Limited Authority (“ADLA”), 2008
- c.
-The National Clearing and Settlement Systems Act No. 17 of 2011
+3. The National Clearing and Settlement Systems Act No. 17 of 2011
-  i.
-Practice Note for Mobile Money Service Providers, 2019 ii.
-National Payment & Settlement Systems Oversight Policy Framework, 2019
+ - Practice Note for Mobile Money Service Providers, 2019
+ - National Payment & Settlement Systems Oversight Policy Framework, 2019
- d.
-Financial Technology Regulatory Sandbox Guidelines, 2020
+4. Financial Technology Regulatory Sandbox Guidelines, 2020
- e.
-The Data Protection Act No. 5 of 2022
+5. The Data Protection Act No. 5 of 2022
- f.
-The Computer Crime and Cybercrime Act No. 6 of 2022
+6. The Computer Crime and Cybercrime Act No. 6 of 2022

-#### 3. Malawi:
+#### Malawi:

-#### 4. Zambia:
+#### Zambia:

-#### 5. Kenya:
+#### Kenya:

-#### 6. Nigeria:
-#### 7. Ghana:
+#### Uganda:

-#### 8. Egypt:
+#### Egypt:
-#### 9. Ethiopia:

 ### Contact me